dendibakh/perf-book/chapters/11-Machine-Code-Layout-Optimizations/11-11 Chapter Summary.md

 Table: Summary of CPU Front-End optimizations. {#tbl:CPU_FE_OPT}

 * Code layout improvements are often underestimated and end up being omitted and forgotten.
 CPU Front-End performance issues like I-cache and ITLB misses represent a large portion of wasted cycles, especially for applications with large codebases.
 But even small- and medium-sized applications can benefit from optimizing the machine code layout.
 * It is usually not the first thing developers turn their attention to when trying to improve the performance of their application.
-They prefer to start with low hanging fruits like loop unrolling and vectorization.
-However, knowing that you might get an extra 5-10\% just from better machine code layout is still useful.
+They prefer to start with low-hanging fruits like loop unrolling and vectorization.
+However, knowing that you might get an extra 5-10\% just from a better machine code layout is still useful.
 * It is usually the best option to use LTO, PGO, BOLT, and other tools if you can come up with a set of typical use cases for your application.
 For large applications, it is the only practical way to improve machine code layout.

 \sectionbreak